readthedocs/readthedocs.org/docs/pull-requests.rst

    OAuth App to your personal or organization GitHub account.
    Learn more about this in our :ref:`github-permission-troubleshooting` section.

-   Also make sure your integration is properly setup to handle events related to pull requests.
+   Also make sure your webhook integration is properly setup to handle events related to pull requests.
 You can setup or ``re-sync`` the integration from your projects admin dashboard.
    Learn more about setting up integrations from our :doc:`integrations documentation </integrations>`.